boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 : O-RAN management/orchestration entity

 Edge Transport Node (ETN):
-: Node, under the transport domain orchestration, that stitches the transport domain to adjacent domains.
+: Node, under the transport domain orchestration, that stitches the transport domain to an adjacent domain (e.g., enterprise network, data center, peer provider network).
 An ETN can be be a Provider Edge (PE) or a managed Customer Equipment (CE).

 An extended list of abbreviations used in this document is provided in {{ext-abbr}}.